-Wireless infrastructure: Building guidance for health and care organisation
+Wireless infrastructure: Building guidance for health organisations

 This report was produced following the selection of a supplier via an open tender procurement process run according to PCR2015 during 2022.
 Under the terms of the contract between NHS England and the supplier in question, the Intellectual Property Rights (IPR) of the report and any associated material sits solely with NHS England who reserve the right to adapt and amend the published version of the report.

-Any enquiries on the content of the report should be directed to the NHS England Future Connectivity Programme [email protected].
+Any enquiries on the content of the report should be directed to the NHS England Future Connectivity programme [email protected].

 The content is 'supplier agnostic' which means we do not endorse any specific companies, innovations, or approaches.
 Any mention of, or link to, a specific supplier or product is not an endorsement from the Connectivity Hub or NHS England and is for illustrative purposes only.